intel-analytics/ipex-llm/ppml/trusted-big-data-ml/python/docker-graphene/README.md

 ```

 #### 2. Safety configurations in standalone mode
 The security configuration in the following section ensures that tasks submitted by Spark run safely in standalone mode.
-These security configurations include: `authentication for RPC channels`, `encrypted connections for RPC`, `SASL-based encrypted communication`, `Local Storage Encryption`, and `SSL configuration`
+These security configurations include:
+    a.
+Authentication for RPC channels
+    b.
+AES-based encryption for RPC connections
+    c.
+SASL-based encrypted communication
+    d.
+Local Storage Encryption
+    e.
+SSL configuration

 ##### a.
 Authentication for RPC channels
+For Spark on YARN, Spark will automatically handle generating and distributing the shared secret, in other mechanisms, the `spark.authenticate.secret` parameter needs to be specified.

 `spark.authenticate`: whether Spark authenticates its internal connections.

 `spark.authenticate.secret`: The secret key used authentication

-> For Spark on YARN, Spark will automatically handle generating and distributing the shared secret, in other mechanisms, the `spark.authenticate.secret` parameter needs to be specified.

 `spark.kubernetes.executor.secretKeyRef.SPARK_AUTHENTICATE_SECRET` and `spark.kubernetes.driver.secretKeyRef.SPARK_AUTHENTICATE_SECRET`: mount `SPARK_AUTHENTICATE_SECRET` environment variable from a secret for both the Driver and Executors.